cambridge-ceu/csd3/applications/sra-tools.md

 ## Additional notes

-The `fasterq-dump` could produce error as follows,
+Call to `fasterq-dump` in the SLURM script above could produce error as follows,

 ```
 Loading rhel8/default-icl